-Electronic structure calculations on the five Ir(III) complexes 1 - 5 indicate the LUMO to be at both the pyrazolyl and pyridyl unit of 6-pyrazolyl-2-phenoxylpyridine chelate in all cases (Figures 3 and S3, Tables S2 and S3).
-This is in contrast with the LUMO of SB which is located on the same pyridyl unit and with contribution from the fluorophenyl unit as shown in Figure 3.
+Electronic structure calculations on the five Ir(III) complexes 1-5 indicate the LUMO to be at both the pyrazolyl and pyridyl unit of 6-pyrazolyl-2-phenoxylpyridine chelate in all cases (Figure 3 and Figure S3 and Table S2 and S3 (Supporting Information)).
+This is in contrast with the LUMO of SB which is www.advancedsciencenews.com located on the same pyridyl unit and with contribution from the fluorophenyl unit as shown in Figure 3.